andrew-levy/swiftui-react-native/README.md

 You should be all set now!

-:information_source: NOTE: If you run into any errors during installation, try stopping metro and run
+:exclamation: NOTE: If you run into any errors during installation, try stopping metro and run

 ```console
 yarn --reset-cache
 ```

+## Example Project

+[swiftui-react-native-example](https://github.com/andrew-levy/swiftui-react-native-example) is an example app that showcases the features of this library.

 ## Usage